cbartuk/haydar-ai/README.md

 ## 📄 License

-MIT — but this is a personal dream project, not for commercial use.
+This project is licensed under the MIT License — see the [LICENSE.md](./LICENSE.md) file for details.

 # H.A.Y.D.A.R.
 V1 — Voice-to-GPT Personal Assistant